 The Careers Skills for Geographers module is also part of the award-winning Nottingham Advantage Award which recognises and rewards your extracurricular activities.
 With a choice of over 400 modules across all our campuses, you can hone the key skills employers want and unlock your potential.
 You will leave university with demonstrable experience that sets you apart from your competitors.

-In 2015, 95% of first-degree graduates in the School of Geography who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £21,702 with the highest being £39,500.*
+93.4% of undergraduates from the school who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £23,500 with the highest being £41,500.*

 A number of graduates enter connected professions such as consultancy, public service, law and teaching.
 Some students enter media organisations, finance and the IT sector.